-- 1. commitment to and faith in the triune God; - 2. acceptance of and adherence to the Confession of Faith of this church; - 3. willingness and ability to respond to the needs of this church, including public support for its wider ministries; - 4. academic and practical qualifications for ministry, including leadership abilities and competence in interpersonal relationships; and - 5. commitment to lead a life worthy of the gospel of Christ and, in so doing, to be an example of faithful service and holy living.
+- 1. commitment to Christ; - 2. acceptance of and adherence to the Confession of Faith of this church; - 3. willingness and ability to respond to the needs of this church; including public support for its wider ministries; - 4. academic and practical qualifications for ministry, including leadership abilities and competence in interpersonal relationships; - 5. commitment to lead a life worthy of the Gospel of Christ and in so doing, to be an example in so doing to be an example in faithful service and holy living.